Made-by-HRY/gothic-stash/docs/archolos/custom_config.en.md

 # Custom Config

-Want to launch Archolos without troubleshooting your issues in the [FAQ](technical_faq.md)?
+Want to launch Archolos without troubleshooting with the [FAQ](technical_faq.en.md)?
 Then use this site to generate a working recommended configuration that should most likely fix all* of your problems.
 The configuration will be based on the [latest release](https://github.com/Made-by-HRY/Gothic-Stash/releases/latest/).

-## Set Your Resolution
+## Set Game Resolution

-Only the last change matters, use either the manual input or select a resolution from the list.
+Only the last change matters, either enter it manually or select a resolution from the list.

 |                                        |
 |:--------------------------------------:|